-To be eligible to attend school assemblies, rallies, dances, sporting events or participate in extra-curricular activities, a student must not be on probation and must attend school the day of the activity.
+To be eligible to attend school assemblies, rallies, dances, sporting events or participate in extracurricular activities, a student must attend school the day of the activity.

 Students who are not picked up after an activity within 20 minutes may be subject to consequences, which could include exclusion from the next activity.